Underhill Methodist Church: Construction of Underhill Methodist Church (1898–1899)

 The 19th-century construction of Portland Harbour's Breakwaters, and the other associated works, led to a large increase within Portland's population.
 Brackenbury's chapel had become too small and fallen into a poor condition by this time.
 It was decided that a new church should be built, and was to be called Brackenbury Memorial Church.
 The foundation stones were laid in 1898, and the church was completed by 1899.
 The church cost over £3,200 to build, and was declared open in 1899 for Divine Service on Whit Monday.

 In 1903, Brackenbury's original chapel was demolished, and the new Wesleyan manse erected on the same site.
 This was Brackenbury House, located just below the new church.
 The increasing Methodist population on the island led to the Tophill's Easton Methodist Church being built between 1906 and 1907.

 With the outbreak of World War II, Portland was a natural target for German aircraft, due to the importance of island's naval base.
 On 11 August 1940, the church was damaged by bombing.
 During the late 1990s, renovations were carried out on the church.

-The church, still active today as part of the Portland Methodist Circuit, has Revd Christopher Briggs as the current minister.
+The church building was sold on 19 April 2024, and the funds used to help toward the refurbishment of Easton Methodist Church.